Orange-OpenSource/OrangeCloudIOSSdk/README.md

-# Orange Cloud iOS SSK
+# Orange Cloud iOS SDK

 Welcome to the CloudMe project for iPhone, designed to help you test Orange Cloud APIs.
 This is a preliminary sample code: we are currently developing a fully featured SDK.